glydeck/Analog-ESR-Meter/README.md

 ### STL Files

 There are two sets of STL files that are 3D printer ready.
-I used Cura to generate the the G-Code for my printer and printed the case with an Creality Ender Model 3 printer.
+I used Cura to generate the the G-Code for my printer and printed the case with a Creality Ender Model 3 printer.

 The version one folder has a seperate bracket to help hold the 9 volt battery in place.
 This piece would need to be glued in place on the bottom shell wall.